knightlab-analyses/reference-frames/README.md

 - byrd_final_microbes.txt: Microbes that were highlighted to be interesting Byrd et al
 - byrd_metadata.txt : Sample metadata in Byrd et al
 - read_counts_BacteriaMalassezia_62subjectsUPto3mismatchs_ADonly.txt : M. globosa and P. acnes counts in Leung et al
+- soils/ : directory containing biom tables and sample metadata to reproduce the Central Parks analysis.

 Note that the qiime2 artifacts contain all of the processing information in the providence, so it is possible to retrace all of the qiime2 commands that were performed in order to reproduce those artifacts.